Eacaw/347s/README.md

-# Foundry Features Blog site
+# 347s Features Blog site

 ## Blog site:

-This blog site will be used as a place for the team to announce and gather feedback from the community on new and upcoming features for the primary foundry product[^1].
+This blog site will be used as a place for the team to announce and gather feedback from the community on new and upcoming features for the primary 347s product[^1].

 ## Setup